ifeanyiEz/casting_agency/README.md

 # Casting Agency API
 This is the final project for the Full Stack Web Developer Nanodegree Program by Udacity.

+## Heroku Address
+The project is hosted at https://ezu-casting-agency.herokuapp.com

 ## Casting Agency Specifications
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 The developer plays the role of an Executive Producer within the company and is therefore tasked with creating a system to simplify and streamline the agency's operational processes.